 A defendant can also call an expert witness to give evidence during their trial on the inherent issues of identification evidence.
 This witness can explain the relevant science and psychology to help the jury properly understand the potential weaknesses of identification evidence.

 Criminal charges are serious, and if you are facing them, you need a law firm that is just as serious about defending you.
-Call Stone, Britt, & Webb, LLC today at 334-517-6520 to schedule a consultation to learn how we can help you.
+Call Stone & Britt, LLC today at 334-517-6520 to schedule a consultation to learn how we can help you.